 Cycling is a brilliant source of exercise for your little ones.
 Instead of sitting inside watching TV, they’ll be outside, breathing in all that lovely fresh air and getting their heart and muscles working.
-The physical activity is also great for mental health and can improve your kid’s mood (as well as guaranteeing an early bed-time, which is always a good thing!).
+Physical activity is also great for mental health and can improve your kid’s mood (as well as guaranteeing an early bed-time, which is always a good thing!).
 There’s also a wonderful bonding aspect.
-You get to spend quality time with your kids, passing on your knowledge and sharing something lovely together.
+You get to spend quality time with your kids, passing on your knowledge, and sharing something lovely together.
 They’ll remember those times forever.

 Checklist for Cycling with Kids